 Bits 31:12 are reserved for future implementations.
-For forward compatibility, if the hypervisor has not modified the VMCB, the hypervisor may write FFFF_FFFh to the VMCB Clean Field to indicate that it has not changed any VMCB contents other than the fields described below as explicitly uncached.
+For forward compatibility, if the hypervisor has not modified the VMCB, the hypervisor may write FFFF_FFFF to the VMCB Clean Field to indicate that it has not changed any VMCB contents other than the fields described below as explicitly uncached.
 The hypervisor should write 0h to indicate that the VMCB is new or potentially inconsistent with the CPU's cached copy, as occurs when the hypervisor has allocated a new location for an existing VMCB from a list of free pages and does not track whether that page had recently been used as a VMCB for another guest.
 If any VMCB fields (excluding explicitly uncached fields) have been modified, all clean bits that are undefined (within the scope of the hypervisor) must be cleared to zero.
-See also section 15.15.2, "Guidelines for Clearing VMCB Clean Bits," on page 471.